 Lexa88 Posted November 4, 2013 Share Posted November 4, 2013 I see what you're trying to say, but it doesn't work that way.
 You can't say that you "disagree with [my] lifestyle", express that you don't want me to have the same privileges as you (marriage), and then try to cover it up by saying that you don't hate me.
 It'll still hurt and upset me.
 It's not my lifestyle, it's a part of who I am.
 I'm into women and I love my partner.
 It sounds like you don't know what you're talking about at all.
 That last sentence to top it off, does that really need to be said?
 Does it prove you to be a good person if you don't think that people should be persecuted?
 No. All it says is that you're not a completely rotten human being.
 You're allowed to have your opinion and I respect your beliefs, but I honestly don't think it has a place in this discussion.
 Your opinion is based on an interpretation of the bible and it's very hard to get anywhere with that.
 When I went to bible camp and asked the theologists about homosexuality, they said that if Paul had known that his letters would later be interpreted as God's literal word, he would've chosen his words more carefully.
 They brought up Romans and explained the context, and that the passage in that light most likely refers to men cheating on their wives with other men (and vice versa).
 Then they went on to explain how we no longer live in bondage by the old law (e.g. Leviticus), and that living according to the old law is a curse.
 And, that teaching other people to live under the old law is bringing them under a curse.
 Their interpretation of the bible is (at least*) as valid as yours.
 You could discuss it, but they (and you as well, I assume) have read the bible and understood it through the holy spirit.
 I don't think it's possible to validly bring the bible into political discussion before it is somewhat clear what the bible says.
 You can say that homosexuality is a sin, and another Christian comes in and disagrees with you.
 It sort of cancels your argument out.
 (Not your opinion or your personal voice, but your argument.) *by "at least" I don't mean to belittle your interpretation, but at the point (one of them has graduated and become a priest) they were studying Christian theology at a university; including bible studies; Hebrew, Greek, and Latin; biblical times history; among other things related, so while not knowing your background, I assume that they have put more time and effort into understanding the bible.
 And, on to what I wanted to say.
 In the physical world of man-made law and justice, it's ridiculous how gay marriage still is an issue.
 The gays aren't trying to steal your marriage and keep it for themselves.
 We just want to share.
 I hesitate to respond, as I am not emotionally charged over this topic and I really don't want to upset anyone else, or further upset you.
 I very much respect your view, and I apologize that I upset or hurt you.
 I should have chosen my own words with more care - I didn't see how they could be interpreted as an insult, and again, I apologize.
 I could go into the Biblical backing of my point of view, but as you said, religious interpretations don't really have a place in a political discussion, or at least they shouldn't.
 So, I will just explain with: I was trying to respond to the person above my post who was saying that people who claim to be of faith trash homosexuality.
 What I wanted to get across was that, while my personal beliefs are that I do not view homosexuality as something that is "right", I believe that your choice to marry someone is your own choice, and it's not anyone else's business as to what you choose to do.
 If I were to interfere or persecute you for your choice to marry, then it would be just as wrong as someone trying to interfere or persecute me for my choice to marry.
 It doesn't matter who we've decided to marry.
 This is what I meant by the power of freewill and that it's wrong to persecute someone for their marriage decisions.
 It works both ways.
 Unfortunately, we live in a society that still seems to think there's a place for this debate (as I believe you were saying already).
 (I do not hate anyone, let alone people who go into marriage with intentions of love and devotion for their partner - I'm not saying this to cover anything up.
 It's simply a statement of how I feel.)
 Russ and Excoecaria 2 Link to comment Share on other sites More sharing options...

 Russ Posted November 6, 2013 Author Share Posted November 6, 2013 My home state of Illinois passed a gay marriage bill yesterday.
-State number fifteen, baby!!
-Welcome Back Apathy and hrtbrk 2 Link to comment Share on other sites More sharing options...
+State number fifteen, baby!! hrtbrk and Welcome Back Apathy 2 Link to comment Share on other sites More sharing options...

 _snuffles Posted November 22, 2013 Share Posted November 22, 2013 One thing I strongly believe is that while I fight for equal rights, there are many gay marriage supporters who really need to dial back.
 Attacking someone for being Christian is just as wrong as them attacking homosexuals.
 While I don't agree with it, a Christian has the right to disagree with homosexuality.
 And you know what?
 That's okay.
 My problem starts with these people thinking it's okay to deny people rights just because they don't agree with the way they live their lives.
 If you don't like homosexuality, just don't vote on the issue.
 Homosexuality is never going away so why actively try to make life hard for those people?Additionally, I went to a gay pride festival a few weeks ago and it was so much fun.
 I got a Human Rights Campaign bumper sticker for my car. ...
 Did I mention I work at Chick-fil-A? ;D Excoecaria 1 Link to comment Share on other sites More sharing options...